 By the end of the module, students will be able to:

-- Critically analyse the positive positioning of urban spaces within the sustainable development agenda, analysing competing discourses on the subject in scholarship and practice
+- Critically analyse the positive positioning of urban spaces within the sustainable development agenda, analysing competing discourses on the subject of sustainable cities in scholarship and practice

-- Critically engage with physical urban development policy and practice, political ecology, the social milieu, cultural and artistic notions of the city;
+- Apply a selection of perspectives on the discourse of “sustainable cities”, including physical urban development policy and practice, political ecology and cultural and artistic notions of the city

 Through this module, you will develop a number of different skills that are sought by employers which will support your professional development.
 We have highlighted this to enable you to identify and reflect on the skills you have acquired and apply them throughout your professional journey including during the recruitment processes whether this on an CV/application form or at an interview.